PRTree: An R Package for Probabilistic Regression Trees with Built-in Missing Data Handling: Introduction

-The remainder of this paper is organized as follows: Section \ref{sec:intro} reviews the fundamentals of decision trees with focus on the CART algorithm and introduces the PRTree methodology.
-Section \ref{sec:missing} presents our proposed adaptation of PRTrees to handle missing data in covariates, including the theoretical framework and algorithmic modifications.
-Section \ref{sec:parameter} discusses parameter estimation.
-Section \ref{sec:prtree} details the implementation of our method in the \texttt{R} package, highlighting computational aspects and optimization strategies.
-Section \ref{sec:simu} evaluates the method's performance through comprehensive simulation studies under various missing data scenarios.
-Finally, Section \ref{sec:conc} concludes with a summary of key findings.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:prtree_method} briefly reviews the Probabilistic Regression Tree methodology and the missing-data strategies implemented in \pkg{PRTree}.
+Section~\ref{sec:package} describes the main components of the package and its implementation.
+Section~\ref{sec:examples} illustrates the principal functionalities of \pkg{PRTree} through reproducible examples.
+Finally, Section~\ref{sec:summary} concludes with a discussion of the package and directions for future development.